curtcox/Viewer/done/add_common_commands.md

 Status: ✅ Implemented.
-Command servers, docs, and boot images updated.
+Command servers, docs (`docs/bash_commands.md`), and boot images updated.

 Add a new document in docs/bash_commands.md that lists all commands and their roles.